CenterForSpatialResearch/methods-in-spatial-research-sp2020/README.md

 ## Course Materials & Resources

 This page is both your syllabus and map to all course-related resources.
 The course schedule can be found below, and contains links to all tutorials.
 Readings and tutorial datasets can be found in the [course folder](https://drive.google.com/drive/folders/1IVjKSGSpNVmGB6r6zkiWuKoeryMfxZow?usp=sharing) on Google Drive.
 In an attempt to keep things simple, we will not be using CourseWorks or any other online materials.

+## Registration

+Students from outside GSAPP are welcome to take the course, please follow the instructions provided on [this page](https://www.arch.columbia.edu/cross-registration) to register and contact both the instructor and TA with any questions/issues.

 ## Community and Accessibility